-Orientation to the Classroom Environment
+Orientation to the Classroom Lab Environment

-In this course, students will do most hands-on practice exercises and lab work with two computer systems, which will be referred to as desktop and server.
-These machines have the host names desktopX.example.com and serverX.example.com, where the X in the computers' host names will be a number that will vary from student to student.
+In this course, students will do most hands-on practice exercises and lab work with five computer systems, which will be referred to as workstation, nodea, nodeb, nodec and noded.
+These machines have the host names workstation.clusterX.example.com, nodea.clusterX.example.com, nodeb.clusterX.example.com, nodec.clusterX.example.com, and noded.clusterX.example.com, where the number X in the computers' host names will be a number that will vary from student to student.
 Both machines have a standard user account, student, with the password student.
 The root password on both systems is redhat.